 I usually buy my violets from the African violet club sales.
 They have unusual varieties and have been grown in the potting medium similar to what I use.
 But, sometimes I buy one from the store when one calls out to me.

 One of the first things I do is re-pot the violet in new potting medium.
-I mix my own, but if you have to buy a commercial potting medium, such as Miracle-Gro for violets, I would add 1/3 perlite to 2/3 of the medium.
-This makes it more well-drained and much better for the plants.
+I mix my own, but if you buy a commercial African violet soil, I would add 1/3 perlite to 2/3 of the medium.
+This makes it more well-drained and better for the plants.

-Thrips are small insects that eat the pollen which then spills down the flowers.
-I’m not taking the chance that if they are hiding, they will come out and infect my other plants.
-The thrips themselves are almost impossible to see, but the spilled pollen is a definite sign that you have them.
+Thrips are small insects that feed on the pollen which then spills down the flowers.
+I’m not taking the chance that they are hiding and will come out and infect my other plants.
+The thrips themselves are almost impossible to see, but the spilled pollen is a sign that you have them.